darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 The following modes are not available in the "RGB (scene)" blending color space as they rely on an assumption of "50% mid gray" which only applies to display-referred and non-linear color spaces.

 overlay
 : This mode combines the "multiply" and "screen" blend modes: The parts of the input where the output is brighter, become brighter; The parts of the image where the output is darker, become darker; Mid-gray is unaffected.
-This mode is often combined with the [_lowpass_](../../../module-reference/processing-modules/lowpass.md) and [_highpass_](../../../module-reference/processing-modules/highpass.md) modules.

 softlight
 : This mode is similar to "overlay", except the results are softer and less bright.
-As with overlay, it is often combined with the [_lowpass_](../../../module-reference/processing-modules/lowpass.md) and [_highpass_](../../../module-reference/processing-modules/highpass.md) modules.

 hardlight
 : This mode is not related to "softlight" in anything but name.
 Like overlay mode it is a combination of "multiply" and "screen" modes and has a different effect above and below mid-gray.
 The results with hardlight blend mode tend to be quite intense and usually need to be combined with a reduced opacity.